openfootball/football.json/README.md

 ## What's News?

-Tip - You can now use the [`fbtxt2json` command-line tool](https://github.com/sportdb/footty/tree/master/fbtxt2json) to convert any file in the Football.TXT format to JSON.
+Tip - You can use the [`fbtxt2json` command-line tool](https://github.com/sportdb/footty/tree/master/fbtxt2json) to convert any file in the Football.TXT format to JSON.

 Let's try to convert the English Premier League 2024/25 in the Football.TXT format (see [`england/2024-25/1-premierleague.txt`](https://github.com/openfootball/england/blob/master/2024-25/1-premierleague.txt)) to JSON: